 Finding the most effective way to defend your tomato fruits from birds is an ongoing process of trial and error.
-See the fruits reach their maximum potential by combining a variety of measures to keep birds at bay.
+Help the fruits reach their maximum potential by combining a variety of measures to keep birds at bay.

-Identifying the Damage
+Identifying Bird Tomato Plant Damage

 Check the fruits' skin for individual puncture marks resembling a bird's beak.
 Bird damage is most easily identified on fruits that have only a few small pecks on them, but it is also visible along the edges of damage on more severely attacked fruits.
 Tomato fruits attacked by other animals often have marks from incisor teeth.

 Additionally, take note of the time of day the damage occurs.
 Although catching the culprit in the act of eating the fruits may not be possible, a bird is most likely responsible if the damage happens during daylight hours.